thorstenrie/ts-seedbox/README.md

         # mkdir -p "$TS_RT_CLIENT_HOME"/download

-### rtorrent session data
+### rTorrent session data

-The rtorrent session data should be stored in the host system.
+The rTorrent session data should be stored in the host system.
 This enables to keep session data in case the container is stopped or removed and is launched again afterwards.
 Therefore, the named volume `rtorrent_session` is created when running the container the first time (see below).
 Afterwards, the named volume will be used for following executions of the container.

 ### Non-root system user